Rankine Lecture Theatre

 Project Value: £215,000

-Brief: Refurbishment of existing lecture theatre
+Specialisation: Refurbishment of existing lecture theatre

 In its existing condition the lecture theatre was featureless.
 However as the building had a strong concrete structural theme, it was decided to celebrate these elements and use them to frame the seating area and divide the theatre into 3 distinct zones – seating, aisle and presentation area.
 A feature ceiling and rear wall were sculpted and lit to enhance each element and create a range of ambiences.